 Mission: Our message is based on the Holy Bible; with a ministry motivated by grace, repentance, forgiveness, redemption, and love of God.
 We are a traditional Christian Ministry that adheres to Word of God faith and values.To provide faith-base services, ministerial care and educational services which minister to both spiritual and emotional needs of all individuals.
 To provide support to the community, and all local law enforcement organizations, to act as liaisons between the churches and the community, and to act in times of crisis for individuals suffering and in need.

 Diana is an ordained Chaplain and NV State Licensed Minister.
 She is an Academy SR Chaplain Graduate of religious studies.
 She is a Chaplain CPE graduate, and she has also studied with Brean Christian University working towards her degree in Bible Theology.
-Diana is a certified CPR instructor, and instructs on health and fasting.
+Diana also instructs on health and fasting.
 She serves as the Chaplains Hospitality Coordinator.
-Diana is a member of Chaplaincy RECAP, and she is a City of Las Vegas CERT graduate, a Chaplains member of SAR (Red Rock Search & Rescue) and a CPR/ 1st Aid Instructor.
-She is a member of the Human Trafficking taskforce, and she is the S NV Gang Taskforce event coordinator.
+Diana is a member of Chaplaincy RECAP, and she is a City of Las Vegas CERT graduate, a Chaplains former member of SAR (Red Rock Search & Rescue) and a CPR/ Certified 1st Aid Instructor.
+She is a member of the Human Trafficking task-force, and the S NV Gang Taskforce event coordinator.
 Diana is an LVMPD Metro Volunteer, and LVMPD Citizens Academy graduate.

 Michael is an ordained Chaplain, and a Licensed Minister with the State of Nevada and Clark County Ministers License to Perform Marriages.
 Michael serves as the Chair for the Chaplains Advisory Board elected in January 2016.
 He is an Academy of Religious studies graduate SR Chaplain, a graduate and instructor of CPE, and the Chaplaincy Instructional Trainer for "train the trainer".
 Michael teaches for the Chaplaincy Academy, on Discipleship, Apologetics, CPE-Pastoral Care, and previously taught Bible Foundation and Evangelism. .
 He is a Clark County School District’s PAYBAC (Professionals and Youth Building a Commitment) program (2001-2012).
 2013 Graduate from the School of Evangelism at Second Baptist Church-LV where he has served as President of the Transportation Ministry (2006 - 2011), President of the Laymen Ministry (2007 - 2011), President of the Junior Laymen Ministry (2011 - present), and Sunday School Teacher (2010 - present). with his focus on mentoring youth, he began in 1992 as a volunteer.Michael founded Community Connect, Inc., a charitable 501(c)3 organization that focuses on mentoring at-risk youth in Las Vegas.
 He is a Casa Grande Prison Bible Studies Teacher.
 He is a Purchasing Director for the Clark County School District.
 Michael serves as a CCSD Police Chaplain and is the lead for the ministry partnered CCSD-PD Chaplains Police program.

-Laquieta is an ordained Chaplain and NV State licensed Minister.
-She is an Academy SR Chaplain Graduate of religious studies,a CPE Graduateand CPE instructor.
-She is an instructor for Biblical Studies OT, World Religions, and CPE Theology.
+Laquieta is an ordained SR Chaplain and NV State licensed Minister.
+Laquieta is the Senior/Lead Pastor for Unity Christian Center Ministry.
+She is an Academy SR Chaplain Graduate of religious studies,a CPT Graduate and CPT instructor.
+She is an instructor for Biblical Studies OT, World Religions, and CPT Theology.
 Laquieta serves a member of the Conduct Review Committee.
 Chaplain Laquieta has a Theology Bachelors Degree from the.
 Minnesota School of Theology She is a Graduate of Sonship School of The First Born through Destiny Christian Center.
 She is also a Destiny Christian Center, volunteer in the Servantry of Preaching, Teaching, Altar Worker & Discipleship.
 She is a CCDC-METRO Program Volunteer for the Juvenile Section/Unit, and a Charisma special events coordinator.
 Chaplain LaQuieta Cooks is the wife of an LVMPD Officer, a mother, grandmother and minister of the gospel.

 Chaplains Consultation Board